PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.1.85 (8/19/2009)
-  * not resolve symlink in run dir
+  * fixed ArchiveSource not to resolve symlink in run dir
+  * allowed wildcard and/or comma in --inDS of pathena/prun to concatenate multiple datasets
+  * updated pbook for the above change

 0.1.84 (8/12/2009)
   * added askUser to Client.nEvents